Spectral representation of lattice gluon and ghost propagators at zero temperature: Introduction

 For Tikhonov regularization to work, an appropriate choice for the parameter $\alpha^2$ has to be made, but there is no unique way to select the value of $\alpha^2$.
 In this paper we will use the Morozov discrepancy principle \cite{Kirsch:1996:IMT:236740}, which seems a good choice to invert lattice data since such data always feature a statistical error $\sigma_i$ for every data point $G_i$.
 The Morozov discrepancy principle states that $\alpha^2$ should be selected such that

 where $\sum_{i} \sigma_i^2$ is the total variance in the data.
 The $\alpha^2$ obeying this constraint is guaranteed to be unique \cite{Kirsch:1996:IMT:236740} and this choice for the regularization parameter means that the quality of the reconstruction matches the quality of the original data set.
+It can be shown that in the limit $\sigma_i \to 0$ and $N \to \infty$, the Morozov solution converges to the exact solution \cite{Kirsch:1996:IMT:236740}.
+It is also worth noting that Tikhonov regularization using the Morozov criterion can alternatively be understood from a Bayesian approach as ``historic MEM'', with a default model $m=0$.
+This default model choice is well motivated, as the UV asymptotics of the ghost and gluon spectral functions predict that they will tend to zero, corresponding with a default model $m=0$ in the UV.
+But the Tikhonov functional Eq. \eqref{Eq:Tikhonov1} is special among different possible choices of prior distributions, as it can be solved analytically and thus numerical difficulties associated with solving non-Gaussian priors can be avoided.

 This paper reports on applying the procedure outlined above to gluon and ghost two-point functions obtained from lattice QCD.
 However, before applying the Tikhonov procedure to such lattice data, two different implementations of Tikhonov regularisation are outlined in Section~\ref{sec:methods}, corresponding to solving either Eq.~\eqref{eq:kl_rep_p2_mu} or Eq.~\eqref{eq:kl_rep_ip}.
 Then, both of these methods were applied to three different toy models, the results of which are detailed in Section~\ref{sec:toy_model_results}.
 The first of these toy spectral densities is an everywhere positive distribution, chosen to represent an observable physical particle.
 Indeed, via the optical theorem the spectral function can be related to an observable probability \cite{Peskin:1995ev}, implying its positive definiteness.
 By contrast, the second and third toy spectral densities display positivity violations, mimicking the expected behaviour for unphysical (confined) particles such as gluons and ghosts.
 Lastly, the two methods were applied to lattice gluon and ghost $T=0$ data sets, the results of which are given in Section~\ref{sec:gluon_and_ghost}.